What is an agreement hospital?

-All major health funds have agreements with a large number of private hospitals, but it is recommended that you check before deciding which hospital to be treated in.
-This is important especially if you have a hospital in mind prior to treatment, or if you live in a rural area where the nearest agreement private hospital may be a distance away.
+All major health funds have agreements with a large number of private hospitals, but we recommend you check with your insurer before deciding where you’re treated.
+This is especially important if you have a hospital in mind prior to treatment or live in a rural area where the nearest agreement private hospital may be a fair distance away.

 What can I expect at an agreement private hospital?

-Not only can you choose the agreement private hospital you wish to be admitted to, you can also choose your doctor within that hospital and enjoy greater flexibility regarding the timing of your treatment.
-Depending on the level of your cover and room availability, you may also receive your own private room.
+Not only can you choose the agreement private hospital you wish to be admitted to, but you can also select your doctor within that hospital (subject to their availability) and enjoy greater flexibility in the timing of your treatment, since private waiting lists tend to be shorter than the public system).
+Depending on your level of cover and availability, you may also receive your own private room to recover in.

-Once you are admitted into an agreement private hospital for a procedure covered by your policy, some or all of the costs associated with your treatment will be covered by your health fund, including:
+Once you’re admitted to an agreement private hospital for a procedure covered by your policy, some or all of the costs associated with your hospital stay could be covered by your health fund, including (but not limited to):

-What if I choose to go to a non-agreement private hospital?
+What if I choose to go to a non-agreement hospital?

-If you choose to be treated at a private hospital that doesn’t have an agreement with your health fund, the extent of cover you receive will depend on your policy.
-Keep in mind that you will most likely incur out-of-pocket costs during your treatment.
+If you choose to be treated at a private hospital that doesn’t have an agreement with your health fund, the amount of cover you receive towards your costs will depend on your policy.
+Keep in mind that you’ll most likely incur out-of-pocket costs during your treatment.